Skip to content

 Goldman Sachs will pay $5B for fraudulent sales of toxic debt, no one will go to jail, which really bugs me, because someone should really be going to jail here.
 You have kids that sold marijuana going to jail, but not these folk?
 Justice system seems a tad confused these days.
 As was foreseen by me, the NASDAQ confirms with Nortel Creditors Clash in Latest Round, and all we learn is that the big winners in these court battles are the Lawyers.

-If you are curious about career choice advice Nelson (who seems to have moved in at Sustainable Finance) has for us 5 Life Lessons I Learned Working Retail.
-I was never a sales kind of guy (I was always sales support), but people who really dig selling stuff are a rare bread (and folk that are good at it are even rarer).
+If you are curious about career choice advice, Nelson (who seems to have moved in at Sustainable Finance) has some insights.
+He shared 5 Life Lessons I Learned Working Retail.
+I was never a sales kind of guy.
+I was always sales support.
+People who really dig selling stuff are a rare breed.
+Folk that are good at it are even rarer.
 Psychology and Money are linked?
 Absolutely!
 Blessed by the Potato has a good article to point this out with Conjunction Fallacy and Real Estate.

-As an investor it is always good to hear other folks opinions on the on-line investing platform you use, and thus Robb from Boomer & Echo (soon to be Johnny Manziel’s new financial rep I hear) helps me out with TD Direct Investing WebBroker Platform Review.
-I like tech reviews, because inevitably I have missed a major feature I should be using, but by reading the review I am reminded to use it.
-If you are thinking about investing Million Dollar Journey brings us 5 Key Philosophies for Long Term Investing Success, a rewrite of an earlier article, but still worth reading.
+As an investor, it is always good to hear other folks' opinions on the online investing platform you use.
+Robb from Boomer & Echo helps me out with TD Direct Investing WebBroker Platform Review.
+I hear he is soon to be Johnny Manziel's new financial rep. I like tech reviews.
+Inevitably, I have missed a major feature I should be using.
+By reading the review, I am reminded to use it.
+If you are thinking about investing, consider reading Million Dollar Journey.
+It brings us 5 Key Philosophies for Long Term Investing Success.
+It's a rewrite of an earlier article, but still worth reading.

 How Much Do You Have to Learn to be a Good Investor?
-Michael James attempts to outline what you really need to know, because with investing a little information can be dangerous, but remember to be good at Investing, is the same as being good at Golf, start 10 years ago, and you’ll be great!
+Michael James attempts to outline what you really need to know.
+With investing, a little information can be dangerous.
+Remember that being good at investing is like being good at golf.
+Start 10 years ago, and you'll be great!

 Credit Reports